LazyJ/wazuland_streets/README.txt

 This version of 'Streets' is based off of one of webdesigner97's releases sometime around 2013_04.

-At LinuxGaming.us, we have been using the same release of "Streets" for over a year.
-With a few little tweaks, this older, simpler version has met and exceeded all our road-making needs, then and now.
+At LinuxGaming.us, we have been using the same release of "Streets" since the spring of 2013.
+With a few little tweaks, this smaller, simpler version has met and exceeded all our road-making needs, then and now.

-I'm publishing this fork of "Streets":
-	1. so players can have access to it without having to download a multi-gigabyte backup copy of Wazuland2,
-	2. maybe there are other servers and players who want basic, modern- looking roads for their worlds without a lot of extras,
+Maybe there are other servers and players who would like to have basic, modern- looking roads for their worlds without a lot of extras.
+If so, this mod may just be the ticket.
-	3. to get a little more experience with how GitHub works.

-The newer versions of "Streets" are feature-rich, excellent, and I encourage you to check them out:
+The newer versions of "Streets" are feature-rich and excellent.
+If you want to create super highways and have various forms of infrastructure, I encourage you to check the newer, full-featured versions of webdesigner97's latest work on "Streets":

 * Minetest.net
 http://forum.minetest.net/viewtopic.php?id=2984